matter-labs/zksync-web-era-docs/docs/dev/developer-guides/aa.md

 ### Paymaster verification rules

-::: warning Not implemented yet
+::: warning

-The verification rules are not fully enforced right now.
-Even if your paymaster works right now, it might stop working in the future if it does not follow the rules below.
+- The verification rules are not yet fully enforced .
+- Even if your paymaster works at the moment, it could stop working in the future if it does not follow the rules below.
 :::

 Since multiple users should be allowed to access the same paymaster, malicious paymasters _can_ do a DoS attack on our system.
 To work around this, a system similar to the [EIP4337 reputation scoring](https://eips.ethereum.org/EIPS/eip-4337#reputation-scoring-and-throttlingbanning-for-paymasters) will be used.